theislab/cellrank_notebooks/tutorials/index.rst

 Tutorials
 =========
-This section contains various tutorials showcasing use cases for data analysis with :mod:`cellrank`.
+This section contains various tutorials showcasing use cases for data analysis with CellRank.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2
     :glob:

     *